spairet/nip/doc/README.md

    run('experiment_config.nip')
    ```
    This will result in running a number of experiments using generated configs.
+4. Strict nip.
+Nip can check typing while constructing objects and keys overwriting in dicts. `strict` parameter of `load` function stands for it.
+By default only typing warnings are generated.

 Most of the functions mentioned in this short documentation have additional parameters, so feel free to look into the docstrings. :yum: